johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Data Model {#security-datamodel}
 ----------
-The YANG module specified in {{module-infomodel}} defines a schema for data with data nodes that contain read-only state.
+The YANG module specified in {{module-datamodel}} defines a schema for data with data nodes that contain read-only state.
 It is designed to be accessed via network management protocols such as NETCONF {{?RFC6241}} or RESTCONF {{?RFC8040}}.
 The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{?RFC6242}}.
 The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS {{?RFC8446}}.

 The Network Configuration Access Control Model (NACM) {{?RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.